C++ Shared Library: Dynamic Linking (Eps: 1)

 LD_LIBRARY_PATH=. ./main.o

-The environment variable LD_LIBRARY_PATH will tell the dynamic link loaders where to look for the dynamic shared library that was going to be linked.
+The environment variable LD_LIBRARY_PATH will tell the dynamic link loaders where to look for the dynamic shared library that is going to be linked.

 Thanks for reading my story about dynamic linking in C++.
-On the next episode, I’ll share you more about another type of shared library, which is the dynamic loading.
+In the next episode, I’ll share more about another type of shared library, which is dynamic loading.
 See you soon then 👋

 --